 In 1995 the European Commission hosted a G7 roundtable on the Global Information Society.
 Alongside the 1995 GII Junior Summit gets organized to get the youth involved on the opportunities that the rise of the World Wide Web could provide.
 I was 17, and the World Wide Web was in its infancy.

-The GII Junior Summit focused on the opportunities that the rapidly rising Internet could provide.
-Over 500 young technology enthusiasts around the globe discussed for months via the Internet before 41 students convened in Tokyo for a 4 day summit, at which “the adults” – ranging from high level government officials to prominent industrialists – found room only in the audience.
+Over 500 young technology enthusiasts from around the world discussed for months via the Internet before 41 of us were selected and convened in Tokyo for a 4 day summit, at which “the adults” – ranging from high level government officials to prominent industrialists – found room only in the audience.

-We were a group of young individuals committed to breaking down barriers of distance, language and culture.
-We debated issues ranging from the environment to communications, war and peace to education.
-Some of my fellow participants composed and rehearsed music collaboratively through the Internet and performed live together for the first time in Tokyo.
+We were a group of young individuals committed to breaking down barriers of distance, language and culture, fascinated about the World Wide Web and its potential important impacts on societal challenges ranging from the environment and communications, to war and peace and education.
+Some pparticipants composed and rehearsed music collaboratively through the Internet and performed live together for the first time in Tokyo.
 We dreamed about creating a country in cyberspace, not defined by geography or race, but by technology and age.
 Because uniting youth changes perspective, widens understanding, and leads to a better world.

 Thanks in a large part to Nicholas Negroponte, founder and Chairman Emeritus of the MIT Media Lab, our new “nation” – Nation.1 – was officially announced to the UN in 1997 (read or download the Nation.1 Constitution).
 A few years later, Nation.1 was incorporated as a non-profit organization and merged with TakingITGlobal in 2001 which continued to provide opportunities to young people for learning, capacity-building, cross-cultural awareness, and self-development through the use of Information and Communication Technologies.